 A genetically modified organism (GMO) is one in which the genetic material has been altered in a way that does not occur naturally by mating and/or natural recombination.
 Here’s how you can avoid GMOs, aisle by aisle:

 Fortunately, the produce aisle is not only full of healthy, fresh choices, but is also the easiest place in the store to avoid GMOs.
 Choose organic, and try to buy local produce to support a strong, sustainable regional economy and your local farmers.
+Note: Potatoes are now considered a “high-risk” crop rather than a “monitored crop” due to the fact that genetically-modified potatoes are now widely commercially available.

 Meat, Dairy, Fish & Poultry